-Annex 2 to Resolution 155 (WRC-15)
+Annex 2 to Resolution 155 (Rev. WRC-19)

 Protection of the fixed service from UAS CNPC emissions

 The fixed service is allocated by table entries and footnotes in several countries with co-primary status with FSS.
 Conditions of UA using CNPC shall be such that the fixed service is protected from any harmful interference as follows: